Last updated July 2026

 | Cost | Free |

-About 20 minutes into the walk, a picnic table positioned on a hillside offers spectacular views down to the Whanganui River — this alone makes the walk worthwhile for visitors who don’t want to continue to the top.
-The track continues to a black beech ridge at the viewpoint, where you can see across Whanganui National Park and look down on the old cutoff meander of the Whanganui River — a horseshoe-shaped lake left behind when the river changed course.
-A toilet is located on the track, and the walk is suitable for most ages with a reasonable level of fitness.
+Approximately 20 minutes from the start, a picnic table on a hillside provides spectacular views of the Whanganui River.
+The track continues uphill to the black beech ridge at the viewpoint, where visitors look out over Whanganui National Park and down to the horseshoe-shaped cutoff meander of the old Whanganui River bed.
+A toilet is located on the track and a seat with viewing area sits at the end point.

-“Really lovely short walk — the native bush section is beautiful and the view of the old river meander from the ridge is worth the climb.
-Take water and wear decent shoes for the farmland section.” — AllTrails reviewer
+The native bush sections are beautiful and the view of the old river meander from the ridge is worth the climb.
+Walkers recommend sturdy shoes for the farmland parts and carrying water.

 Where to Learn More